micro-community/development/docs/pages/faq.markdown

 Beyond 10 services, we bill every additional service at $3/month.
 Additional service meaning anything with a new unique name e.g users, customers, orders.
 We'll add a line item on your invoice called "M3O Additional Services" automatically.

+## Fair Usage Policy

+Our fair usage policy applies caps to usage on a per service and per namespace basis.
+This is so we can maintain a shared system for everyone to use in coordination and have a great experience.
+The limits are below but may change, vary or include new resource types.

+Per service limits

+CPU - 1 core
+Memory - 128 mb
+Disk - 512 mb